Utkrisht2004/ML_PROJECT_VOICE_REC/README.md

 This project allows you to control your laptop using **voice commands in English**.
 It uses the [Whisper](https://openai.com/index/whisper/) speech recognition library and Python.
+It uses the ElevenLabs agent to use the voice rec system

 ---